astei/astei/README.md

-### Hi there 👋
+### Hi there, how are you? 👋

-My name is Andrew Steinborn (I use he/him pronouns).
+My name is Andrew Steinborn.
 I'm a software engineer and ☕ enthusiast.

+😄 Pronouns: _he/him_

-✍️ As of November 2021, I anticipate starting work at [Ramp](https://ramp.com) starting November 22nd.
+✍️ As of November 2021, I anticipate working as a backend software engineer at [Ramp](https://ramp.com) starting November 22nd.

 🔭 Some of the projects I work on on the side include [Velocity](https://velocitypowered.com) and [Crafthead](https://crafthead.net).